GoogleカレンダーとZoomの連携イメージ

 When the following screen is displayed, press "OK" to start the setup!

-Step 3: Set the trigger to activate when an event is created in Google Calendar
+Step 3: Set the Trigger to Activate When an Event is Created in Google Calendar

-First, set the item "When an event is created"!
+First, set the item "When an event is created".

-The next page is set by default.
-Make sure the trigger action is set to "When an event is created" and proceed to the next page!
-You can modify the title to something easy to understand.
+Make sure the trigger action is set to "When an event is created" and proceed to the next page.
+You can then modify the title to something that’s easier to understand.

-The trigger activation timing can be set to 5 minutes, 10 minutes, 15 minutes, 30 minutes, or 60 minutes.
 Depending on your plan, the shortest trigger interval you can set may vary, so be sure to check this point.

-It is generally recommended to set it to the shortest activation interval of your plan.
+It’s generally recommended to set it to the shortest activation interval of your plan.

 Once the settings are complete, create a tentative event in Google Calendar and click "Test" at the bottom of the screen.